Vtr0/notes/README.md

 # GT
 ## Git setup
 ```
-# run following command or put it in the batch file in the working durectory to start bash-git from that directory (save some cd command)
+# run following command or put it in the batch file in the working durectory to start bash-git from that directory (save some cd command).
+Note that there is no " at the end
-"C:\Program Files\Git\git-bash.exe" --cd=.\"
+"C:\Program Files\Git\git-bash.exe" --cd=.\
 ```

 ```